 - If your dog is alone for many hours on end and not showing problem behaviour, he’s not suffering

 Sorry, that wasn’t ever my intention.
 Being a scientist, I tend to get hooked on the nerdy details.
 My intention was to communicate this:

-- I think the separation-related problem behaviour to some extent can be explained by premature maternal separation: brain organization is disturbed.
+- I think the separation-related problem behaviour to some extent can be explained by premature maternal separation: the puppies’ brain organization is disturbed.